 Depending on the goals of surgery, your surgeon performs nose surgery through slightly different procedures.
 During consultation you and your surgeon will have determined the specifics of your individual rhinoplasty procedure plan.
 To help you prepare for the surgery and recovery, we will also instruct you about physical activity, medication, drinking, smoking, and washing your face.

 Surgery typically takes several hours.
-It is important to note that, for your safety, Dr. Reedy and Dr. Lindsay work with a board-certified anesthesiologist who is a doctor of medicine.
+It is important to note that, for your safety, Dr. Reedy and Dr. Lindsay work with a qualified anesthesia provider who is a doctor of medicine.
 After the procedure is complete, your nose will be secured and splinted, and you’ll rest while the initial effects of anesthesia wear off.
 Plan on taking about two days of rest before becoming active again; you may want to wait about a week before returning to work, depending on your profession.
 You will need about three weeks for full initial recovery.

 Before & After GalleryModel